benwiz/graphics/README.md

 ## To Do

-- Find another pre-trained pix2pix model and save it locally
 - Improve the UX and make it pretty
-    - Use my own default image, not `images/pikachu.png`
     - Include model selection
     - Need better signalling for "thinking" time
+    - Use my own default image, not `images/pikachu.png`

 - Next
     - FYI: The pre-trained Edges2Pikachu model is trained on 256x256 images.
 So the input images can only be 256x256 or 512x512, or multiple of 256.